Easing module implements common easing functions. This module is used by Animated.timing() to convey physically believable motion in animations.

 A basic elastic interaction, similar to a spring oscillating back and forth.

 Default bounciness is 1, which overshoots a little bit once.
 0 bounciness doesn't overshoot at all, and bounciness of N > 1 will overshoot about N times.

-Animated.parallel() to create a basic effect where the object animates back slightly as the animation starts.
+Animated.parallel() to create an effect where the object animates back slightly as the animation starts.

 static bezier(x1, y1, x2, y2)